Jeff Roorda: Running again in 2022

-In 2022, Roorda has filed to run again for state senate district 22, but this time he has filed to run as a Republican.
+In 2022, Roorda filed to run again for state senate district 22 as a Republican.

 SLPOA business manager

 Roorda said the St. Louis Police Officers Association has had concerns about dashboard cameras in use on many city patrol cars and would have the same worries about on-body devices.
 Roorda said both types of cameras provide video of "one angle of an encounter" that sometimes doesn't reflect exactly what happened.
 "In general, cameras have been bad for law enforcement and the communities they protect," he said.
 "It causes constant second-guessing by the courts and the media."

 In January 2015, Roorda, wearing an "I am Darren Wilson" bracelet, was involved in a fracas at a meeting of the Board of Aldermen of the City of St. Louis when he had a run-in with a woman as he was approaching and arguing with the aldermen.
 The woman alleges minor injuries and the union removed Roorda as its spokesperson on matters regarding a proposed Civilian Oversight Board, about which the aforementioned meeting was hearing public testimony.
 In August 2016 the St. Louis County Police Association terminated its contract with Roorda as business manager, although he continued with the St. Louis city police union.
 The woman who Roorda allegedly assaulted in 2015 in December 2016 filed a lawsuit against him and in February 2017 the SLPOA was added to the suit.

 Leading St. Louis mayoral candidate Lyda Krewson in February 2017 called for Roorda to be fired as city police union representative following a social media post he made against mayoral candidate Tishaura Jones.
 Jones and other candidates had previously called for the ouster of Roorda.

+In 2022, the SLPOA board chose not to renew Roorda's contract.